boldingd/EclipsePhaseContent/Locus.md

 That also goes for commodities.
 Basically everything is legal on Locus, as long as it doesn't pose a large-scale threat to the station itself.
-(Not that they have a system to actually detect and stop it.
+(Not that they have a system to actually detect and stop that.
 And even then, if you're a well-heeled coop that people support, you can probably get away with it — as the "Toybox" cooperative does.)

 Party drugs, weird morphs, lurid personal mods, and assault weapons; it's all allowed on Locus — although availability might be an issue, given their more sluggish economy.